blaidddwr/socref/coding_standard.md

 ### Python

 Only class definitions and class singleton instances are named globally within any package.
-The one special case exception is the special main module and its main entrypoint.
+The one special case exception is the special main module and its main entry point.

 ### C++